tdewolff/minify/README.md

 Options:

-- `Decimals` number of decimals to preserve for numbers, `-1` means no trimming
 - `KeepCSS2` prohibits using CSS3 syntax (such as exponents in numbers, or `rgba(` &#8594; `rgb(`), might be incomplete
+- `Precision` number of significant digits to preserve for numbers, `0` means no trimming

 ## JS